 Mr. Rasmussen holds a Master Mariner certification from the Faroese Maritime Academy and a Master of Laws (LL.M.) from the University of Copenhagen.
 His early career included seagoing service and shipbroking, forming a well-rounded foundation for his leadership in maritime transport.

 Smyril Line was established in 1982 and is today a well-reputed shipping company linking the North Atlantic and continental Europe.
 Headquartered in Tórshavn, Faroe Islands, Smyril Line also maintains offices in Iceland, Germany, the Netherlands, and Denmark.
-The company’s primary work area is travel and freight transport in the North Atlantic, operating a fleet of four vessels including the ROPAX Norrøna, and currently has two newbuilds on order.
+The company’s primary work area is travel and freight transport in the North Atlantic, operating a fleet of four vessels including the Ro-Ro/Passenger Ship - ROPAX MS Norrøna, and currently has two newbuilds on order.

 Jens Michael Priess